10 Best Running shoes for Women Tested & Reviewed

 You know that old pair of tennis shoes that are at the back of your closet?
 They are not the best shoes for running in.
 Just from a safety standpoint, it’s essential to have a fresh pair of running shoes that you can count on and that can keep your feet and ankles safe from injury.
 Additionally, support levels and cushioning greatly diminish when shoes are kept past their time.
 Keep in mind that typical running shoes should be replaced every 300 to 500 miles, regardless of how they look.
-Also, if you plan on running for long distances on back to back days often, you might want to consider two pairs.
-Not only will this allow your shoes to dry out from any moisture that has collected in them, but it will also let the midsole recover from prolonged impacts.
-When all is said and done, remember that if in doubt, get a new pair.
-A running shoe is really an investment in your health, not just your fitness.
+Also, if you plan on running for long distances or on consecutive days, you might want to consider having two pairs of running shoes.
+This allows the shoes to dry out properly and for the midsole to recover before the next wear.

-We’re confident that by taking some of these factors into consideration when making your choice, you’ll find a pair of running shoes that are perfect for you.
-We’ve also compiled some frequently asked questions that commonly arise when searching for a new running shoe, that might further help you along the way.
+We’ve created a list of some frequently asked questions that arise when searching for a new running shoe that might further help you along the way.

 Q: Is there really that much of a difference between women and men’s running shoes?

 A: If you are going short distances and on light walks, not a noticeable difference.
 However, this guide is focused on running shoes for women, and the fact is that women’s bodies are much different from men’s.
 Shoe companies understand that women represented 58% of all the 5k races in the US last year, and providing options that are tailored to their needs is important.
 Significant feedback has shown that when shoe manufacturers take the differences in biomechanics and physiological composition into consideration with their design, it provides women with a better preforming shoe.